tmajest/GeneticBall/README.md

 # GeneticBall

-Genetic ball demo here: https://tmajest.github.io/GeneticBall/
+Genetic ball simulation here: https://tmajest.github.io/GeneticBall/

 Genetic algorithm that learns how to play a simplified version of breakout.
 Each species have DNA made up of moves - either left, right, or standing still.
 A species will survive longer